kevonc/kevoncheung.com/content/articles/20210215-bip-guide-behind-the-scenes.md

 <img src="/images/blog/bip-guide-behind-the-scenes-1.jpeg" alt="Image 1 from bip-guide-behind-the-scenes" class="cover-image" />

 I was a nobody on the Internet.
-It took me a total of 2 months and 10,000 words to finish the Building in Public guide, and this happened: 2,100 unique visitors in 3 days, a 73% increase of Twitter followers in 7 days from 767 to 1327, #20 on Hacker News Page 1 for a day, 3 live sharing sessions, and regular mentions of the guide.
+It took me a total of 2 months and 10,000 words to finish <a href="https://www.smallschool.is/build-in-public">the Building in Public guide</a>, and this happened: 2,100 unique visitors in 3 days, a 73% increase of Twitter followers in 7 days from 767 to 1327, #20 on Hacker News Page 1 for a day, 3 live sharing sessions, and regular mentions of the guide.

 <img src="/images/blog/bip-guide-behind-the-scenes-2.png" alt="Image 2 from bip-guide-behind-the-scenes" />